linuxct/descendant.github.io/_pages/team.md

 ---
 layout: default
-title: The team
+title: The Team
 permalink: /team/
 avatar: true
 navigation: true
 ---
-# The team
+# The Team

 <br>
 <p>Descendant team is a small group of 6 members including:</p>